ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-new-page/README.md

 ## Building the UI

-Next, it's time to build the UI that will hit our new route.
-In order to submit user input to the database, we'll need to create a new view that has a form element.
+Next, it's time to build our view.
+In order to submit user input, we'll need to create a page with a form element.

-In `views/applications`, create a `new.ejs` file and add HTML boilerplate (!+tab).
+In `views/applications`, create a `new.ejs` file and add HTML boilerplate.

-Change the title to "Add a New Application", and add the navbar partial to the top of the `<body>`:
+Change the title to "Add a New Application", and give the page a matching header.
+Lastly, and add our navbar partial at the top of the `<body>`:

 ```html
 <!-- views/applications/new.ejs -->